quynhnle135/my-website/docs/tech-blogs/notes/post_23.md

 => Silence can often be perceived as a label of “unknown,” potentially hurting trust and understanding.

 ---
+## Key notes and Takeaways
+- Do research before proposing any changes or initatives to your team or the current project
+- Be easy to be reached out and offer help if your co-workers or team members need it
+- Be active and on top of things so that you don't need constant reminders
+- Even a project is shipped, you should be alert and proactive in case there might be anything broken or not going well as planned
+- Instead of rejection and complaints, try to provide alternatives and offer solutions
+- Seek feedbacks and communicate within your team
+- Actively participate in team dicussion and planning

+---

 You can read the full article [here](https://basmataha199.substack.com/p/10-steps-to-earn-your-teams-trust?utm_source=profile&utm_medium=reader2)